Abibubble/ms4-lead-shot-hazard/README.md

 * The team at [Code Institute](https://codeinstitute.net/), for teaching me the necessary skills to create this site.
 * My partner Conor Nye for his continuous support throughout my coding journey.
 * My bandmates in Lead Shot Hazard, for giving me the inspiration to create this site.
+* [Dave Horrocks](https://github.com/DaveyJH) for helping me understand the Django testing for this project, and for being incredibly patient with me through the process.

 [Back to the top](#lead-shot-hazard)